 Think about the purpose of the email you’re sending.
 Do you want people to take advantage of a special before it ends?
 Do you want them to schedule a consultation for an exciting new treatment?
 Make sure your message specifically supports the end goal, with a clear statement of what action they should take next.

 Your email is only as good as the subject you write to represent it.
 If people aren’t intrigued by your subject line in the email blast, they may just end up deleting it, deeming it irrelevant and not worth their time.
 Try little tactics like using personal pronouns, using dates/times, presenting a list, or asking a question.

 An estimated 53% of emails are opened on mobile devices, making the need for a responsive format crucial.
 Otherwise, readers won’t get the full effect of your carefully crafted email, since they’ll need to zoom and scroll to view its entirety.
-Do your readers and yourself a favor by making your emails mobile-friendly.
+Do your readers and yourself a favor by making your emails mobile-friendly and also optimizing email campaigns for mobile users.
 It’s more convenient for them and more rewarding for you.